 …In relation to the use of the ketogenic diet, a review of Alina’s case confirmed that she was resistant to the ketogenic diet…

 It was abundantly clear with glucose being a significant trigger to the development of this disease, a fact reported many times by the parents, noted even as early as the 16th November 2017 regarding the change in formula from Karicare (reporting the replacement was making her wheezy).
-It wasn’t just a parent’s opinion, but a proven fact following testing on 26th December and even marked “seizure!” on the nurses' report card.
+It wasn’t just a parent’s opinion, but a demonstrated fact following testing on 26th December and even marked “seizure!” on the nurses’ report card.
+Elevated Glucose caused Seizures.
 It was also agreed by all members of neurological team, both Dr Sampaio and Dr Cardamone were using the incredible response to the diet as a measure of seizure activity, and in trying to from a diagnosis.

-Falsifying medical reports and declarations is a criminal offence.
+In Court, falsifying medical reports and declarations is a criminal offence.

 …I am sorry Mr Murtagh felt Dr Foster did not act appropriately during the conversation prior to Alina’s death.
 I am aware that Dr Foster has also recently written to you to offer you her sincere apology for any pain or distress caused by her interaction with you at the time.
 I would like to assure Mr Murtagh that SCHN take these complaints seriously and the ICU team have thoroughly investigated this issue and found that Dr Foster acted appropriately and apologies of any misunderstanding or miscommunication of the discussions on this day.
 From reviewing the matter, we believe that support from Social Work may have benefited the family at the time and the ICU has taken this lesson on board.

 No letter was received from Dr Lily Foster.
-Being informed that the ICU has learnt a lesson is of no consequence either to the parents who still suffer from this conversation; a Doctor who gave a detailed explanation over the patient's bed of how morphine would cause a patient's lungs to collapse, how long it would take, and not knowing if it was painless or not.
+Being informed that the ICU has learnt a lesson is of no consequence either to the parents who still suffer from this conversation; a Doctor who gave a detailed and terrifying explanation over the patient’s bed of how morphine would cause a patient’s lungs to collapse, how long it would take, and not knowing if it was painless or not.
 Then the parents then had to live this scenario only a few weeks later, while holding their only child.

 - Treating your patients with respect at all times